-The oscillator of the synth is the primary source of the sound.
+The oscillator of the synth is the primary source of sound.
 Users can pass this sound through one or a few signal modulators to produce mixed results.
 The filter is responsible for modifying timber by blocking a few frequencies and letting others pass.
 A synth can also manipulate the size of a signal by adjusting Attack, Decay, Sustain & Release times.

 Compare it to the guitar string pluck.
 When a guitarist plucks a string, it causes the string to vibrate enough to produce a signal at a constant rate.
 Oscillators work on a similar principle.

 The oscillator section of a synth also controls the pitch or the frequency, i.e., the speed at which vibration occurs, measured in Hertz.
 The lower the frequency of an oscillation, the lower the pitch of the note that it generates.
 If you double the audio signal frequency, its note will go up an octave and vice versa.

 The synth filter is responsible for modifying timber by blocking a few frequencies and letting others pass.
 Have you ever noticed how a piano and trumpet sound very different even if you play them at the same pitch?
 That is because of the sound’s timbre, determined by the prominent or lacking points in its overall frequency spectrum.

 A sine wave is considered a single frequency, but every other sound collects multiple frequencies that join together to create a dominant pitch.
 This is why a C chord on your guitar sounds more like a C even though G and E notes are also played.
 All this is what you call harmonics; you can’t hear them as discrete pitches but overtones that grant them their unique timbre.